 7 Days To Die Game Stage and Party Formular

-How does the 7 Days To Die Game Stage work when in a party with friends?
-Good question and this is where the formula gets a bit more complicated.
+How do the 7 Days To Die Game Stage work when at a party with friends?
+Good question, and this is where the formula gets a bit more complicated.
 Whoever has the highest game stage is the base number and will contribute the most.
-So, if you have a player who has a really high game stage out looting with a couple of new level players.
+So, if you have a player with a really high game stage out looting with a couple of new level players.
 It will be hard times for those lower level players.

 The 2nd highest game stage player will have their game stage cut by 50%.
 The 3rd highest in the party will have theirs cut by 50% and then again by another 50%.
-This will also happen with the 4th and 5th player and so on (diminishing returns).
-Like this for example:
+This will also happen with the 4th and 5th players and so on (diminishing returns).
+For example: